JacobGrisham/Data-Structures-and-Algorithms-Visualizer/README.md

 ```
 ## 📐 Tests
 -   Add unit testing

+## 📣 Acknowledgments
+-   Application is kept awake from 6:00 a.m. to 11:59 p.m.
+PST with [Kaffeine](https://kaffeine.herokuapp.com/)

 ## 🔒 License
 Copyright Notice and Statement: currently not offering any license.
 Permission only to view and download.